dguerroue/labo-vuejs/README.md

-# Webpack Frontend Starterkit
+# Webpack compiler Labo

-A light starter Webpack for little project
+A light starter Webpack for little ( or big ?) project

 ### Installation